bharshal/ai-gan/README.md

 * no training of models required, only inference performed

 ### This code is to be run on HiKey970 only.
-To run on x86_64 computer modifications are required (should be only done if you know what you are doing)
+To run on x86_64 computer, modifications are required (should be only done if you know what you are doing)

 ### To run this demo you need to connect 2 Arduino Uno boards to HiKey.
 2 bit signals are passed to Arduinos for 4 different statuses